-Set the gain (k_p) to 13.3 and repeat the step response for the under-damped case.
+Set the gain $(k_p)$ to 13.3 and repeat the step response for the under-damped case.
 Make sure that the data graph shows ringing.
 Look in the appendix to see what the theoretical curves look like.
 Move your data into Matlab®.
 The rest of this section may be done after lab if you are short on time.

-Next you will calculate and plot the theoretical step response of the system for $k_p = 2.66$.

-You may want to use the Matlab® Control Toolbox "step" function.
+Next you will calculate and plot the theoretical step response of the system for $k_p = 2.66$ .
+The Matlab® Control Toolbox function "step" may be used.
 You should check the help files for the functions "step()" and "tf()" to get the correct syntax.
 My appendix shows similar calculations and plots done in MathCAD and may help you.
-Now add your measured data on the same plot.
-Print this plot.
+Now add your measured data on the same plot and print it.
 Determine from the plot the values of the 10-90% rise time for both curves.
-Add the plot to your notebook and compare them.
-Compare the rise times.
-(If you write both numbers on the plot, that will constitute a visual comparison.)
+Compare the curves, the rise times and steady-state errors.

-Repeat this for the underdamped case ($k_p = 13.3$).
-In addition to the rise times, find the 98% settling times.
-Also determine the percent overshoot and the frequency of oscillation of both curves.
-To obtain the frequency of oscillation, you may estimate the half-period as the time between the first peak (overshoot) and the second peak (undershoot).
-Report both frequencies in both Hz and rad/sec.

-Compare the frequency of oscillation of the calculated curve to the imaginary part of the pole (b in the appendix).
-What is the imaginary part of the pole of the actual system?
+Repeat this for the underdamped case ( $k_p = 13.3$ ).
+Find the rise time, the 98% settling time, the percent overshoot and the frequency of oscillation of both curves.
+(To obtain the frequency of oscillation, you may estimate the half period as the time between the first peak (overshoot) and the second peak (undershoot)).
+Compare the curves and the values you found from the curves.
+Compare the frequency of oscillation to the imaginary part of the pole (b).